nuttaPEAR/natsit/index.md

 I am a civil engineer with five years experience, and I recently earned an M.Sc. in Transport and Geoinformation Technology from KTH Royal Institute of Technology, Stockholm, Sweden.
 My strong background in civil engineering has equipped me with skills in problem-solving, systematic thinking, and critical analysis.

-My interests include transport data analysis, AI and machine learning applications in transport, traffic planning, services, and operations.
-I am passionate about promoting public and road transport, improving systems and accessibility, and advancing transport equity.
+My interests include transport data analysis, AI and machine learning in transport, disruption management for multimodal transport, and traffic planning services and operations.
+I am passionate about promoting public and road transport to be more sustainable, equitable, and safer, while also maintaining quality and ensuring cost-effective operations.

 Living in Sweden allowed me to explore public transport systems across Europe, deepening my understanding of how cities function and inspiring my commitment to a sustainable, equitable, and safer transport future.